Sunrise Cape Hatteras, NC Photo © Jim Moyers

 A Note to Believers

 In this and other pages on this site it is not my intention to attack any religious organization or the beliefs of anyone who is satisfied with her or his current religious experience.
-My aim as a psychotherapist with an interest in the psychology of religion is rather to reach people who, like myself, have for whatever reason found their former beliefs inadequate.
+My intent is rather to reach people who, like myself, have for whatever reason found their former beliefs inadequate.
 My own experience of shattered faith would have been much less difficult had I known that others had gone through something similar.
 It is my hope that sharing what I have learned will help make things a little easier for others who have also left a "fold" that could no longer contain them.

 While this article was originally written for psychotherapists working with ex-fundamentalists, it should be helpful for anyone who has been involved with a controlling religious group.